 Denmark was second in Europe – only behind the United Kingdom – in the number of confirmed Omicron variant cases.
 So Danish officials closed schools and universities early and are asking everyone who can to work from home.
 They’re also offering booster shots to anyone 40-years-old and older, according to the Guardian.

 In December, Danish authorities instituted stricter rules including crowd limits in stores, closing entertainment venues and conference centers, and a mandatory mask requirement in most public places.
+Now, that’s all but an unpleasant memory.

 At the end of January, French Prime Minister Jean Castex announced France will lift most of its COVID-19 restrictions in February, although vaccine passport and indoor mask-wearing requirements remain in place.
 As of 2 February, large public venues such as stadiums reopen, and work-from-home requirements are lifted.
 But to enter restaurants, bars, theaters, museums and stadiums or travel on trains, you must show proof of vaccination.